 Battery Life is What You Make of it

 Battery life will depend on how much time you spend in Turbo mode versus Eco and Sport mode.
-After a three hour ride with thousands of miles of climbing, we still had just over fifty percent battery left (we used a range extender putting our start battery life around 150 percent).
+After a three hour ride with thousands of feet of climbing, we still had just over fifty percent battery left (we used a range extender putting our start battery life around 150 percent).
 But we had been in Turbo mode sparingly, if at all, instead staying in Sport mode to get a bit more of a workout.
 As a precaution, you can only run Eco mode when the battery dips below 20 percent.
-If you want to run Turbo mode for a 50 mile ride with 5,000 feet of climbing, that’s possible, but it will be like coasting off the freeway, nursing the dredges of your gas tank.
+If you want to run Turbo mode for most of a 50 mile ride with 5,000 feet of climbing, that’s possible, but the end will be like coasting off the freeway, nursing the dredges of your gas tank.
 That isn’t necessarily a problem, though, if that’s how you roll.

 The 12.2 kg weight on the S-Works SL version, along with its familiar road bike handling, made riding with the power turned off not too much of a problem.
 Getting the bike up to speed from a complete stop, the weight is very noticeable.
 There’s no set of Spanx that can hide effectively twice the weight of an S-Works Tarmac.
 But after the initial pedal strokes, it handles like any other road bike.
 You just want to make sure you don’t run out of battery while still having some uphill to go, because then the weight will be a problem.